Physical Therapy Assistant Continuing Education Courses & Requirements

 Each class participant is taught to recognize cases which require referral to a physician.
 They learn to differentiate between pain conditions and emergency cases using realistic scenarios.
 Students may analyze pharmacological therapies and explore medications that support physical therapy.
 They also learn to recognize and identity various diagnostic imaging machines.

 To become certified or registered, physical therapy assistants must have at least an associate's degree through a state-approved educational program.
-These programs should be accredited by the American Physical Therapy Association.
+These programs should be accredited by APTA.

 Physical therapy assistants must complete the required number of hours of continuing education.
 Other requirements may include possessing strong moral standards and successful completion of all licensing examinations.

-Related to Physical Therapy Assistant Continuing Education Courses and Requirements
+Related to Physical Therapy Assistant Continuing Education Courses & Requirements

 - Recently Updated